-As part of her role as the Association of Police and Crime Commissioners (APCC) Deputy Lead on Criminal Justice Efficiency and Effectiveness, Police and Crime Commissioner (PCC) Sue Mountstevens is committed to bringing together local partners to prevent and reduce reoffending.
+The Police and Crime Commissioner (PCC) Mark Shelford is committed to bringing together local partners to prevent and reduce reoffending.

-The reasons individuals reoffend are often multiple, complex and interlinked.
-In order to address those reasons and help people to choose a path away from offending, a multi-agency approach is required.
+Mark’s commitment to the agenda is clear and he is chairing the Local Criminal Justice Board, which brings together relevant partners to help reduce crime.
+The reasons individuals reoffend are often multiple, complex, and interlinked.
+To address those reasons and help people to choose a path away from offending, a multi-agency approach is required.

 There are two main streams of work: